 Working With Nature, Not Against It

 Norfolk is particularly vulnerable to climate change.
 This low-lying county with a long coastline receives only 70 percent of the UK’s average rainfall, which is exacerbated by high evaporation loss, specifically as a result of arable farming.
 59 of Norfolk’s 129 river catchments are already over-abstracted or over-licensed.
-The local water supply company, Anglian Water, predicts that by 2050, water supply in Norfolk will exceed demand by between five and 17 percent.
+The local water supply company, Anglian Water, predicts that by 2050, water demand in Norfolk could exceed supply by between five and 17 percent.

 This project is named for the Wendling Beck, a chalk stream that runs across the landscape.
 Dry in the summer, flooded in winter and in environmental parlance, “over-nutrified,” Wendling Beck mirrors the challenges faced in the rivers and streams across Norfolk.

 The Wendling Beck is a chalk stream that flows through Norfolk, England.

 Begg farms blackcurrants and plums on her farm that adjoins Glenn’s on the small winding country roads outside the market town of Dereham.
 While she learned to farm conventionally, it became increasingly clear that conventional farming methods are not sustainable.